 - A hump on the bridge of your nose, by gently rasping down the hump.

 - The nasal tip, by changing the arched lower lateral cartilages.

 - Nostrils that are large or wide, by focusing on reshaping your nasal symmetry.

-Ultimately, the cosmetic goals of a rhinoplasty are to give you balance and harmony on your face and your profile.
+Ultimately, rhinoplasty’s cosmetic goals are to bring balance and harmony to your face and your profile.

 What are the Functional Benefits of a Rhinoplasty?

 In addition to the aesthetic benefits of rhinoplasty, there are functional benefits to the surgery, too.
 A rhinoplasty can correct issues that lead to breathing problems – such as a deviated septum and chronic stuffiness – and even post-nasal drip and snoring.
 If you are getting rhinoplasty for functional benefits to improve your breathing, your medical insurance may reimburse you for some of the cost per surgery.

 If you are looking to correct the cosmetic and functional aspects of your nose to improve your facial look and breathing, you are probably wondering if rhinoplasty surgery is right for you.
 Before you schedule a rhinoplasty with Dallas plastic surgeon Dr. Bassichis, you must have realistic expectations of what the surgery can and can’t do.
 While the surgery can give harmony to your face and improve breathing issues, it cannot cure allergies.
 Also, while Dr. Bassichis’ computer-generated results can give you an idea of what your new nose will look like, it’s important to remember that your results may vary.
 In addition to having these realistic expectations, rhinoplasty candidates must: